6 Tips to Get Enough Calcium in Your Diet

 Enriched dairy foods also contain vitamin D, an essential nutrient for absorption.
 Without this substance, your body can’t form enough of the hormone calcitriol — aka active vitamin D. Your body takes calcium from your bones if you don’t get a sufficient intake, weakening them instead of vice versa.
 Fortunately, your body also manufactures vitamin D with adequate sun exposure, but many people don’t get enough.

 What if you’re one of the many whose stomach revolts when you drink a glass of the white stuff?
 Some lactose-intolerant folks can tolerate certain cheeses, such as Swiss, Parmesan, cheddar or feta.
 Yogurt is another excellent choice, providing a gut-healthy dose of probiotics with your calcium.
-Many plant-based milks also provide a decent amount of calcium.
+Many plant-based milks such as cashew milk also provide a decent amount of calcium.

 2. Get a Little Fishy